HeavyFinance (InSoil) referral code 2026: 2% welcome bonus up to €1,000

 Returns and historical performance

-HeavyFinance's performance is documented by many independent investors and crowdlending blogs.
-The average return on classic farm loans (Standard Loans) is 13% per year, a level well above regulated savings products and bond funds.
+HeavyFinance (InSoil) performance is documented by many independent investors and crowdlending blogs.
+The weighted-average return on classic farm loans (Standard Loans) is around 13% per year (the platform advertises "up to 14%"), well above regulated savings products and bond funds.
 On Green Loans, the return exceeds 20% per year thanks to the carbon-credit component.
-Since the 2020 launch, the default rate has stayed contained thanks to real collateral and rigorous credit analysis.
-It's important to note the risk isn't zero: climate conditions, agricultural price volatility and the economic situation in the operating countries can affect borrower solvency.
-Diversifying across several loans, countries and project types remains essential.
-HeavyFinance regularly publishes aggregate statistics on the overall portfolio's performance, letting investors track the default and recovery rates at platform level.
+The risk isn't zero: for transparency, the platform publishes its default statistics — around 295 loans worth €6.3 million have defaulted since 2020, with a still-limited recovery rate (roughly 20% to date).
+Climate conditions, agricultural price volatility and the economic situation in the operating countries can affect borrower solvency, so diversifying across several loans, countries and project types remains essential.
+HeavyFinance regularly publishes aggregate statistics on the overall portfolio's performance, letting investors track default and recovery rates at platform level.
 These transparency data are viewable directly in the investor dashboard.

 The HeavyFinance secondary market